-The number of processors used by \Cref{alg:simulation} grows at least linearly in $T$.
-To further reduce this cost, we apply a simple idea: divide the time interval $[0,T]$ into smaller time intervals each of length $O(\log n)$ and simulate the chain for each time interval one after another.
-Using this trick, we can effectively treat $T$ as $O(\log n)$ when dealing with the processor/communication cost of the algorithm, meanwhile do not increase the parallel rounds of the algorithm.
-The final algorithm uses \Cref{alg:simulation} as subroutine, and is described in \Cref{alg:efficient-simulation}.
+The number of processors used in \Cref{alg:simulation} grows at least linearly with $T$.
+To reduce this cost, we apply a simple optimization: divide the time interval $[0,T]$ into smaller time intervals, each of length $O(\log n)$, and simulate the chain over these intervals sequentially.
+This approach allows us to effectively treat $T$ as $O(\log n)$ when analyzing the processor and communication costs of the algorithm, while not increasing the number of parallel rounds.
+The final algorithm, which uses \Cref{alg:simulation} as a subroutine, is described in \Cref{alg:efficient-simulation}.